 Camp Balance: Your camp payment is due two weeks prior to the start of your daughter's camp session.
-Payment may be made by check, money order or credit card (MasterCard, Visa American Express, or Discover).
-Questions about your camp payment should be directed to Customer Care at 1-888-837-6410.
+Payment may be made by check, money order, or credit card (MasterCard, Visa American Express, or Discover).
+Questions about your camp payment should be directed to our customer care team at 1-888-837-6410.